-This low carb and sugar free chocolate covered candy recipe is simple to make.
-Simply make the buttercream filling, chill, then dip into chocolate.
+A low carb and sugar free chocolate covered buttercream candy recipe that's easy to make.
+Simply make the filling, chill, then dip into chocolate.

 After making the Almond Joy candy bars, I thought I should make another batch without almonds.
 And, I wanted make them in egg shapes for Easter.

 Although that was a good idea, I ended up trying a new recipe for homemade Easter candy.
 I modified the Land O'Lakes buttercreams recipe slightly by using a low carb substitute for powdered sugar and using a low carb chocolate coating.

 This chocolate covered candy uses the same chocolate as the Almond Joy bars.
 The results?
 OMG!
 This buttercream candy is just like the ones you find in those boxes of chocolates.
 I can't wait to try other flavors.